CSCfi/csc-user-guide/docs/apps/gromacs.md

    If you switch the major version, remember to check that the results are comparable.
 3. For large jobs, use full nodes (multiples of 40 cores on Puhti or multiples of 128 cores on Mahti), see examples below.
-4. Performance on GPUs depends on what you offload and the optimum depends on many factors.
+4. Performance on GPUs depends on many factors and what calculations you offload.
-   Please consult the [excellent ENCCS online materials](https://enccs.github.io/gromacs-gpu-performance/) for a general overview, or the [GROMACS on LUMI workshop materials](https://zenodo.org/records/10610643) for how to run on LUMI-G.
+   Please consult the [excellent ENCCS online materials](https://enccs.github.io/gromacs-gpu-performance/) for a general overview, or the [GROMACS on LUMI workshop materials](https://zenodo.org/records/10610643) for how to run efficiently on LUMI-G.
 5. On LUMI-G it is important to make sure CPUs are bound to the correct GPUs to minimize communication overhead.
 See examples below and [LUMI Docs](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/#gpu-binding)